SolitudeSF/krabby/README.md

 <summary>Opening links in a paragraph</summary>

-Go on <https://tuppervim.org> and type:
+Navigate to <https://tuppervim.org> and type:

 ```
 f{hint}s[alt+a][alt+I][ctrl+enter][alt+x]